Content

 Swissgrid’s legal mandate and business activities expose the company to costs that can be passed on to the lower grid levels and end consumers in the form of tariff revenues if the regulator deems the costs to be chargeable.
 ElCom has the right to verify ex post the chargeability of Swissgrid’s costs for tariff-setting purposes.

 Chargeable costs include the operating and capital costs of maintaining a secure and efficient grid.
-The chargeable costs according to StromVG and StromVV also include an adequate operating profit.
+The chargeable costs according to ESA and ESO also include an adequate operating profit.
 As a result, this is referred to as «cost-plus» regulation: «cost» stands for the cost recovery principle and «plus» stands for the operating profit.
-The cost recovery principle applies to the chargeable costs according to WResV.
+The cost recovery principle applies to the chargeable costs according to WResO.

 Chargeable operating and capital costs